carlosarnau/carlosarnau/README.md

 - 🌱 Studying Video game Design and Development at CITM(UPC).
 - ✈️ Looking to travel around the world.
 - 🕹️ Interested in getting an Internship in the video games industry.
-- 💬 Ask me about anything you want!sdfsdf
+- 💬 Ask me about anything you want!

 ## My socials 🌐